What to do if you smell gas

 Natural gas can be turned off at the meter by following the instructions and turning the tap.
 If it’s an LPG cylinder, make sure it is safe to approach, and turn off the supply.

 – No flames

 Under no circumstances should you attempt to find the source of the leak with a naked flame.

 Natural gas is lighter than air so it will dissipate into the atmosphere.
 So open every door and window in your home.

 If the smell lingers, call a gas leak number.
 An experienced gas-fitter needs to come in and locate the leak.

 It’s important that anyone you get in to fix the leak is appropriately qualified and licensed.
-You can be sure of all of those things with Ruttley Plumbing, give us a call on (02) 9199 2011.
+You can be sure of all of those things with Ruttley Services, give us a call on (02) 9199 2011.